sunfounder/Summary-of-Fun-Projects/docs/source/arduino/stacker_blocks2.0.rst

 The MAX7219 Dot Matrix Module will display the game, and players can use the button to control the gameplay in the stacker blocks game.

-.. .. raw:: html
+.. raw:: html

-..    <iframe width="700" height="394" src="https://www.youtube.com/embed/zlKPKK3Qink" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+  <iframe width="700" height="394" src="https://www.youtube.com/embed/8FZq__fSBZ4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 .. note::